mcale6/dr_sasa_python/README.md

-# DR_SASA Python Bindings
+# dr_sasa Python Bindings

 Python bindings for dr_sasa_n (Solvent Accessible Surface Area Calculator).
-If you use DR_SASA in your research, please cite: \
+If you use dr_sasa_n in your research, please cite: \
 Ribeiro, J., Ríos-Vera, C., Melo, F. and Schüller, A. (2018) “Calculation of accurate contact surface areas between atoms for the quantitative analysis of non-bonded molecular interactions”.
 Bioinformatics

 ## Overview